 The first statutory recognition of a town's authority to discontinue highways came with the amendments of 1813.
 Roads laid out by the county court or the legislature could only be discontinued by the entity that laid them out, however.
 The first law on pent roads was also adopted that year.
-It required the written permission of the selectmen to lay out or discontinue these roads to be recorded with the town clerk, and allowed selectmen the power to enlarge or restrict the number of gates and bars, "as to them shall appear reasonable."
-23
+It required the written permission of the selectmen to lay out or discontinue

-19 "An Act Granting the Right of Making a Turnpike Road from Brookfield to Onion River to Elijah Paine, His Heirs and Assigns," Laws of Vermont 1796-1799, XVI State Papers 364-367 (ed.
+15 "An Act Granting the Right of Making a Turnpike Road from Brookfield to Onion River to Elijah Paine, His Heirs and Assigns," Laws of Vermont 1796-1799, XVI State Papers 364-367 (ed.
 John A. Williams (Montpelier: Secretary of State, 1968)).

-18 Revision of 1797, 347-50.
+14 Revision of 1797, 347-50.

-20 Paul Hodge of the Agency of Transportation has compiled copies of all turnpike and toll road charters.
+16 Paul Hodge of the Agency of Transportation compiled copies of all turnpike and toll road charters.

-21 "An Act, in addition to an act, 'An Act reducing into one the several acts for laying out, making, repairing and clearing highways,'" Laws of 1800, 15.
+17 "An Act, in addition to an act, 'An Act reducing into one the several acts for laying out, making, repairing and clearing highways," Laws of 1800, 15.

-22 "An Act, in addition to an act, entitled 'an act reducing into one the several acts for laying out, making, repairing and clearing highways," Chapter 67 (1806), 85-88.
+18 "An Act, in addition to an act, entitled 'an act reducing into one the several acts for laying out, making, repairing and clearing highways," Chapter 67 (1806), 85-88.